nikhil550/fabric-samples/auction/ascending-auction/README.md

 ## Clean up

-When your are done using the auction smart contract, you can bring down the network and clean up the environment.
+When you are done using the auction smart contract, you can bring down the network and clean up the environment.
 In the `application-javascript` directory, run the following command to remove the wallets used to run the applications:
 ```
 rm -rf wallet
 ```